5 things to know about the culture war hiding inside House appropriations bills

 That adds a new chapter to the ongoing saga in which Republicans have turned the budgetary process into a means to influence federal policy in the rest of government.

-In that deal, Republicans got far less than they had initially wanted, Appropriations chair Rep. Kay Granger (R-Texas) conceded in late May.
+In the deal, Republicans got far less than they had initially wanted, Appropriations Chairwoman Rep. Kay Granger (R-Texas) conceded in late May.

 “Some of our friends are critical that we didn’t get more.
 I wanted more, too.
 But we got the change in direction we need, and we can’t lose that,” she said.